Week 4: Embedded Programming

 This is the second video, which has more components, and I updated the code to cycle through different menu structure for the demonstration:

 After completing the simulation, I attempted to recreate the same setup using real hardware.
-I initially used a bare Seeed Studio XIAO ESP32-C3 mounted on a breadboard, since there wasn't enough time to design and fabricate a custom board.
-I wired the circuit to match the simulation, but it did not work as expected.
-For demonstration purposes, I then switched to an Arduino Metro board, which allowed me to continue testing and showcasing the concept.
+I initially used a bare Seeed Studio XIAO ESP32 C3 mounted on a breadboard, since there wasn't enough time to design and fabricate a custom board.
+I wired the circuit to match the simulation, but it did not work as expected since the oled was not displaying anyhting.
+It was because the microcontroller was not successfully driving the output pin.
+After checking the wiring, I found that all connections matched the simulated circuit, but the issue may have been related to incorrect pin mapping on the physical board compared to the simulation and I was haing trouble with the port connection with the microcontroller.
+So for demonstration purposes, I then switched to an Arduino Metro board, which allowed me to continue testing and showcasing the concept.

-To indicate when the system is "active," I added an LED to the circuit.
-Following these steps:
+To indicate when the system is active, I added an LED to the circuit and followed these steps:

 I had a very hard time programming the oled display.
 It remained stuck on "Hello" instead of cycling through different menu structure.
 It turns out, the code was too long for the oled display, so I used Claude AI to shorten the initial code and it worked!